 How to Recover from IT Band Syndrome

-To treat IT Band Syndrome successfully is possible but it requires a great treatment plan… and some patience.
+Successfully recovering from IT Band Syndrome requires a great treatment plan… and some patience.

-Unfortunately, It’s one of those injuries you can’t ignore or continue training through.
-You’ll need to make some changes, take a break and do some extra work.
-But if you do the right thing you will come out the other end a better, stronger runner.
+Unfortunately, It’s one of those frustrating injuries you can’t ignore or train through.
+You’ll need to take a break and do some extra work.
+But, if you follow a good rehab plan you will recover and you’ll end up a stronger, more resilient runner.

-In this article, I’ll walk you through my step-by-step plan to treat IT Band Syndrome that will get you back to pain-free running sooner.
+In this article, I’ll walk you through my recommended treatment plan and help you get back to pain-free running.

 I don’t normally prescribe rest to runners.
-In fact, injured runners usually do much better when they continue (some) running.
-But IT Band Syndrome is different and sadly it doesn’t get better without some time off.
+In fact, injured runners usually do much better when they continue some running.
+But IT Band Syndrome is different and it doesn’t tend to get better without some time off.

 Injury time-off is valuable.
-If you use it wisely it will propel your recovery and fast-track your return to running.
-If you waste it or rush it, it’ll set you back and make your return an uphill battle.
+Use it well and it will accelerate your recovery fast-tracking your return to running.
+Waste it or rush it and it will set you back, making your return an uphill battle.

 Let me be clear, rest is not a complete break from all exercise, just a break from running.
 You can maintain your cardio with cycling or swimming.
 And, you’ll need to do some strength training.

 Before I talk about exercises I want to make a brief note on pain relief.
-Ice, Ibuprofen and heat/ice gels are great ways to reduce inflammation.
-Make sure you try each of these and find something that gives you pain relief.
+Ice, Ibuprofen and heat/ice gels are great ways to reduce inflammation and pain.
+Make sure you talk to your doctor and find something that gives you relief.

-You’ll also need to foam roll daily.
-Foam rolling is the necessary evil that will relieve tension in the muscles around your IT Band and take away some pain.
+Foam rolling is the necessary evil that will relieve tension in the muscles around your IT Band and reduce pain.
+Do it daily.

 Building up your running volume will happen gradually over a few weeks or months.
-It’ll be a delicate balance of running enough to re-build fitness, and not running too much to re-irritate the fat pad.
+It’ll take a delicate balance of running enough to re-build fitness, but not too much to re-irritate the fat pad.

 The first thing you’ll need to do is find your running baseline.